 Our liquidity and available cash resources are restricted by regulatory requirements of our operating subsidiaries.
-Many of these regulators, including U.S. and non-U.S. government agencies and self-regulatory organizations, as well as state securities commissions in the U.S., are empowered to conduct administrative proceedings that can result in censure, fine, the issuance of cease-and-desist orders or the suspension or expulsion of a broker-dealer.
-In addition, self-regulatory organizations such as the Financial Industry Regulatory Authority ("FINRA") and the National Futures Association ("NFA") along with statutory bodies such as the Financial Conduct Authority ("FCA") and the U.S. Securities and Exchange Commission (the "SEC") require strict compliance with their rules and regulations.
+Many of these regulators, including U.S. and non-U.S. government agencies and self-regulatory organizations, as well as state securities commissions in the U.S., are empowered to conduct administrative proceedings that can result in censure, fine, the issuance of ceaseand-desist orders or the suspension or expulsion of a broker-dealer.
+In addition, self-regulatory organizations such as the Financial Industry Regulatory Authority ("FINRA") and the National Futures Association ("NFA") along with statutory bodies such as the Financial Conduct Authority ("FCA"), the U.S. Securities and Exchange Commission (the "SEC"), and the U.S. Commodity Futures Trading Commission (the "CFTC") require strict compliance with their rules and regulations.
 The requirements imposed by regulators are designed to ensure the integrity of the financial markets and to protect customers and other third parties who deal with broker-dealers and are not designed to specifically protect stockholders.
 These regulations often serve to limit our activities, including through net capital, customer protection and market conduct requirements.